icaven/glm/readme.md

 - Any C++11 compiler

 For more information about *GLM*, please have a look at the [manual](manual.md) and the [API reference documentation](http://glm.g-truc.net/0.9.8/api/index.html).
-The source code and the documentation are licensed under both the [Happy Bunny License (Modified MIT) or the MIT License](manual.md#section0).
+The source code and the documentation are licensed under either the [Happy Bunny License (Modified MIT) or the MIT License](manual.md#section0).

 Thanks for contributing to the project by [submitting issues](https://github.com/g-truc/glm/issues) for bug reports and feature requests.
 Any feedback is welcome at [glm@g-truc.net](mailto://glm@g-truc.net).